Kunhah/AnimeStrategyTurnBasedGame/README.md

 - Find a way to make the A* pathfinding calculate the shortest route without instantly crashing the game (It is only calculating based on the closest tile).
 - Buy the commercial version of the unreal engine genshin shader to use here.
 - Finish the Game Develpment Document (GDD)
-- Make some concept art of the characters
+- Make some concept art of the characters.

+### Keyboard commands:

+`Tab` to pass turn
+`C` to change camera angle
+`K` to attack/damage

+I think that is it for now

 Feel free to send me a message on my discord: kunhah